alexakreizinger/ps2hackswiki/docs/software/install-OPL.md

 # Install or Update OPL

-OPL is typically already installed on a pre-made FMCB memory card.
+OPL is typically already installed on a pre-made FMCB memory card as `OPL`, `OpenPS2Loader`, or similar names.
 However, if it is not yet installed, this guide will walk you through the process.

 !!! note "Updating OPL"